cpitman/cpitman.github.io/_drafts/2017-03-16-waiting-for-remote-systems-in-a-jenkins-pipeline.md

 title: Waiting for Remote Systems in a Jenkins Pipeline
 tags: jenkins cicd
 ---
-When putting together a CICD pipeline, I often want to add stages that depend on an external system executing a task that could potentially take a long time to complete.
+When putting together a CICD pipeline, I often want to add stages that depend on a remote system executing a task that could potentially take a long time to complete.
 Or I want to integrate with a web based system that gives a callback when a task is complete (welcome to the future).

+The remote system could be doing lots of things:

+1. Triggering and waiting for test results
+2. Requesting a Code Review in a Code Review Tool and waiting for approval/rejection
+3. Triggering a business process for change control and waiting for the result
+4. Posting to a chat system and waiting for someone to type a command to continue

 For example, one of the larger and more business critical systems I worked on had a set of integration tests that had a specialized scheduler that would execute tests across a cluster, and take ~8 hours to complete a full run.
 How can we integrate these long running tests into a Jenkins pipeline?